 This is an industry-wide standard set to avoid penalties from other contractor’s faulty workmanship.
 “They (solar panels) are extremely delicate and contain electrical wiring that could potentially cause enormous damage if improperly handled”(modernize.com).
 The warranty on your equipment may still be valid, but if you have any issues with your system in the future – labor will not be covered.
 Also, any damage to the system caused by this process will not be covered by your manufacturer’s warranty.

-Depending on long you’ve owned the system, you may find it smart to include the system as a part of the property when it’s appraised.
-In your research you might have read that solar adds value to the home when it is eventually put up for sale.
+Depending on how long you’ve owned the system, you may find it smart to include the system as a part of the property when it’s appraised.
+In your research, you might have read that solar adds value to the home when it is eventually put up for sale.
 Although this is for the most part true, there are some things to take into account.
-Many professionals in the real-estate market don’t differentiate solar systems based on kilowatt size.
+Many professionals in the real estate market don’t differentiate solar systems based on kilowatt sizes.
 You may know your system is much more valuable than your neighbors’ smaller system.
-Even though you estimated a life time savings of $40,000, you will not find that is a reasonable markup for the home’s value.
+Even though you estimated a lifetime savings of $40,000, you will not find that is a reasonable markup for the home’s value.
 They see a house with solar, and it becomes just that – regardless of how many panels you’ve purchased.
-However, a good solution would be show a prospective buyer your old electric bill before going solar and your current true-up statement.
+However, a good solution would be to show a prospective buyer your old electric bill before going solar and your current true-up statement.
 This will be proof of your investment payoff and show the potential of cash savings over the years to come.

 Solar should be looked at as an investment rather than a short-term solution to high energy bills.
 In the past, solar companies have pushed leases on prospective buyers because it offers immediate savings with little to no cost to you.
 In the grand scheme of things, ownership offers a much higher payback.
-Once you finish paying off your system, you will have most or all of your energy expense offset by your solar production.
+Once you finish paying off your system, you will have most or all of your energy expenses offset by your solar production.
 These savings will quickly amount to tens of thousands over the decade or so you’ll own your system after it is paid off.
-If you do not plan on owning your system long enough to reach your payback period, you may want to consider selling it with your current home when you move.
+If you do not plan on owning your system long enough to reach your payback period or don’t want the hassle of moving your panels, you may want to consider selling it with your current home when you move.